 For the first time in my life, something just felt different.

-Regardless of who one voted for or political persuasion, the majority of Americans entered the night of November 8, 2016 believing that by the time we went to bed, Hillary Clinton would be declared the winner and would become the first woman president of the United States.
-Texas, while already moving towards a deeply purple state, was solidly polled to go for Donald Trump, so I did not feel that my vote for a third party candidate would go wasted.
+Regardless of who one voted for or political persuasion, the majority of Americans entered the night of November 8, 2016, believing that by the time we went to bed, Hillary Clinton would be declared the winner and would become the first woman president of the United States.
+Texas, while already moving towards a deeply purple state, was solidly polled to go for Donald Trump, so I did not feel that my vote for a third-party candidate would go wasted.
 I wasn’t excited about the Democratic nominee, but I knew that she would be a capable president.
 I wasn’t worried about the future of the country.
 I honestly expected just more of the dysfunctional same from Washington, D.C.

 When it became clear that Donald Trump had won the electoral college despite a decisive loss of the popular vote (neither one won the majority of the vote and it is important to remember that Clinton still defeated Trump by two percentage points), I was devastated.
-I wallowed in sorrow for a couple days, constantly watched news updates, and finally decided that I was just going to have to hope that he would surround himself with the right people and that Republicans would guide him to govern for all Americans, not just those who angrily showed up at the polls to vote for him, determined to stick it to liberals.
+I wallowed in sorrow for a couple of days, constantly watched news updates, and finally decided that I was just going to have to hope that he would surround himself with the right people and that Republicans would guide him to govern for all Americans, not just those who angrily showed up at the polls to vote for him, determined to stick it to liberals.

 Unfortunately, that didn’t happen.

 But as spring turned to summer in 2020, as we faced down a global pandemic, as we were inundated with one piece of bad news after another, something felt different.
 People of all ages and walks of life were motivated.
 Yes, there were those who complained about masks and claimed that COVID-19 was a global conspiracy to bring down the American president, but the majority of Americans started to see the cracks of our society that had been there all along.